RT en Español: Coverage

 On June 9, 2016, the Argentine government of Mauricio Macri, through the Federal System and Public Files Media announced the suspension RT's signal on TDA.
 Victoria Vorontsova, director of the network, said that the Argentine government was pressured by the United States and would not be surprised that "at that frequency CNN is more likely to appear rather than a regional channel."
 The same happened with the signal of Telesur.
 Hernán Lombardi, head of the Argentine public media, announced a review of the matter.
 Martin Sabbatella, former head of the FASCA, had stated that the removal was due to an alignment of the Argentine government with the United States.
 Finally, he carried out an agreement where the signal TDA remained in Argentina.
 In addition an exchange of programming projects, and reciprocity agreed to spread the Argentine content in Russia and several co-productions.

 On July 13, 2016, RT announced that they would begin broadcasting in Mexico via the cable operator Izzi Telecom, one of the largest cable TV providers in the north of the country.

 In response to the 2022 Russian invasion of Ukraine, the European Union (EU) announced on February 27, 2022 that they would ban RT and Sputnik in all languages throughout all their member states.
 This effectively ended broadcasts of RT en Español in Spain, as the country is an EU member state, though broadcasts continue to air in Latin America.

 On June 16, 2025, the channel started broadcasting on Telecanal's transmitter network in Chile, causing concerns from the National Television Council.
-The council is likely to issue a sanction due to the lack of transparent information about the lease; in addition, two documentaries seen on RT through the Telecanal network have led to a sanction from the regulator.
+The council is likely to issue sanctions due to the lack of transparent information about the lease; in addition, two documentaries aired on RT through Telecanal have led to a sanction from the regulator.